Is your 15-year-old desperate for a job?

 Put the word out to your friends, colleagues, and neighbors that your 15-year-old is available, and it shouldn’t take long for them to land their first gig.

 Many factors can determine how much a babysitter can charge, such as the years of experience and the number of children they will watch.
 They could get paid anything around $18 per hour.

 2. Content Creator

-The internet’s given rise to a plethora of new and exciting career paths- many of which you need neither experience nor official qualifications to partake in.
+The internet’s given rise to many new and exciting career paths- many of which you need neither experience nor official qualifications to partake in.

 Content creation’s a prime example.
 From blogs and vlogs to podcasts and graphic design, anybody can learn the necessary skills and leverage the internet to earn an income from them (either by selling their services or creating their platform to make affiliate sales and earn ad revenue).
-It could be a lucrative path to go down if your 15-year-old shows an interest in these sorts of endeavors.
+It could be lucrative if your 15-year-old is interested in these endeavors.